Markard/my_assistant/README.md

 ```bash
 $ bin/deploy_development.sh
 ```
-It creates folder *mysql/data* in your repository folder.
-Initialized mysql data.
-Install dockers and setup your application in dockers.
+It creates folder *mysql/data* in your repository folder, initializes mysql data, installs dockers and setups your application in dockers.

 There are two scripts, for development and production environment.

+At first execution you'll be asked for

 #### Hard way
 Just do the steps in *bin/deploy_development.sh* or *bin/deploy_production.sh*

 That's all.
-Now your webserver, database and interpreter created and ready to work.
-You can access the site by http://127.0.0.1
+Now your server, database and php interpreter created and ready to work.
+You can access them through http://127.0.0.1

 ## Structure
 * *bin* - helpful scripts for such work as db backup, db restore, gulp, gulp watch.